MarkerMetro/MarkerMetro.Unity.WinShared/README.md

 - Store Integration - QA uses simulated IAP, Master will attempt to use real production store APIs.
 - Exception Logging - QA enables ability to crash test via Windows settings charm, but will be off by default.
 Master will hide this capability but ensure Exception Logging is on by default (if a key has been supplied)
-- All for Assets.Plugins.MarkerMetro.DeviceInformation.GetEnvironment() call in Unity to return QA or Production based QA/Master configuraiton at runtime which can be useful to apply environment specific login within the game side.
+- GameConfig.Instance.CurrentBuildCOnfig in Unity will return Debug/QA/Master configuraiton at runtime (based on app solution configuration) which can be useful to apply environment specific login within the game side.

 ## Windows Phone Low Memory Optimization